Damaged, Defective and Recalled Batteries

 These situations are becoming more common as consumer devices rely on smaller but more powerful batteries.
 And damaged lithium metal or lithium ion batteries are specially regulated by U.S. DOT.

-Under program guidelines, these batteries cannot be placed in a regular Call2Recycle box or a normal container.
-The U.S. DOT also requires a special handling and shipping process for DDR lithium-based batteries.
+Under our program guidelines, these batteries cannot be placed in a regular Call2Recycle box.
+The U.S. DOT also requires special handling and packaging process for DDR lithium-based batteries.

 Call2Recycle offers a recycling service that meets the U.S. DOT packaging, handling and transportation requirements under a special permit granted by the federal government.
 The service provides the appropriate solution based on the battery type and applicable shipping requirements.
 We also provide services for defective and recalled batteries when, for example, a manufacturer or the Consumer Product Safety Commission have identified a performance or safety issue and the battery needs to be safely transported.